codesurfers/codesurfers.github.io/quotes/index.md

 If someone stinks, view it as a reason to help them, not a reason to avoid them.

-Yes, I'm afraid chartreuse is one of my favorite colors...

 [Larry Wall](https://en.wikipedia.org/wiki/Larry_Wall)

 (Note: The below conversation is from an interview published